-- Verify adequate flow from the unit. - Verify that the control valve is of the stay-open type and is operating properly. - Operate for a period of time (2-3 minutes) sufficient to flush any stale water from the supply lines. - If equipped, remove the floor plug to make sure it is functioning properly; replace plug after test. - Record the inspection on the attached tag.
+- Verify adequate flow from the unit. - Verify that the control valve is of the stay-open type and is operating properly. - Operate for a period of time (2-3 minutes) sufficient to flush any stale water from the supply lines - If equipped, remove the floor plug to make sure it is functioning properly; replace plug after test. - Record the inspection on the attached tag and in Campus Optics.